coryfin/PeopleSearch/README.md

 # PeopleSearch

+To set up this project, do the following:
-This project uses LocalDB.
-Make sure you have SQL Server installed with LocalDB.
+1. Make sure you have SQL Server installed with LocalDB
+2. Clone the repository

+The project (application and unit tests) has been tested in Visual Studio CE 2015